pateluday07/mongodb-customer-management-demo/README.md

 You can open the swagger to access the APIs: [Swagger] (http://localhost:8080/swagger-ui.html)

 ### Docker
-in case if you have docker in your machine then just go inside the **mongodb-customer-management-demo** directory and execute the following command:
+In case if you have docker in your machine then just go inside the **mongodb-customer-management-demo** directory and execute the following command: